-Position wheelchair as close as possible to the desired object so that you can simply pick it up by stretching your arm while sitting in the chair in a normal position (figure 6).
-In any case, do not lean backwards because you may cause the chair to tip (figure 7).
+Position wheelchair as close as possible to the desired object so that you can simply pick it up by stretching your arm while sitting in the chair in a normal position.
+In any case, do not lean backwards because you may cause the chair to tip (figures 6 and 7).